-- .1 Contractor to visit and inspect work site and become thoroughly familiar with extent and nature of Work and conditions affecting Work before tendering. - .2 Results of prior soundings may be available for inspection at the Departmental Representative's office. - .3 Results of prior soundings may be made available for tendering purposes only.
+- .1 Contractor to visit and inspect work site and become thoroughly familiar with extent and nature of Work and conditions affecting Work before tendering. - .2 Results of prior soundings may be made available for tendering purposes only.
 It should be noted that this information may differ from site condition.
-Take this into consideration when submitting tender. - .4 Take necessary steps to become fully familiar with potential inclement weather and sea conditions in this area.
+Take this into consideration when submitting tender.